George Buddy Król

 "Stick him, Chris!"
 Griggs yelled.

-Joe swerved aside to see the specious special olympian lunge at his position with a needle.
-Joe could smell burnt almonds, so he needed no more clues!
+Joe swerved aside to see the specious Special Olympian lunge at his position with a needle.
+Joe could smell bitter almonds, so he needed no more clues!
 He grabbed Griggs and twirled around him, putting Griggs between him and the lethal needle.
 Unfortunately, his momentum swung him back into danger.
 He aimed for Sable's hand and almost knocked the needle away.
 Griggs was reaching for something in his pocket, so Joe knew what to do next.
 He grabbed Griggs's other hand, pulled his rotating body inward and caused angular momentum to accelerate his angular speed.
 One more turn ensued as Griggs broke free and Sable aimed again.
 Joe pushed off Sable's head, sending him backwards, and released Griggs in time to sail over the dock and into the water.
 While he was still airborne, he heard a shot, then he plunged into the dam's lake.

 Kevin had just come into view of the struggle.
 He could not distinguish what was happening in the distance.
 He gained view when Joe was confronting Griggs.
 He was less than one hundred meters away when the conflict began.
 He yelled futilely at the combatants, out of earshot.
 Finally he saw Joe fly into the lake.
 Griggs had turned to fire at the fleeing sleuth when Kevin drew his pistol.
 He fired at Griggs from fifty meters.
 Sable had just arisen from the blow which Joe had given him during his escape.
 Kevin saw Sable fall after he had discharged his gun.
-Griggs fired at Joe moments after Kevin had fired at Griggs.
+Griggs fired at Joe moments before Kevin had fired at Griggs.
 Griggs, upon seeing Sable fall, raised his arms and dropped his gun.

 Kevin approached the two villains cautiously.
 He felt Sable for a nonexistent pulse, but Sable wasn't bleeding!
 Rolling the body over, Kevin uncovered a nasty-looking needle stuck in the back.
 Apparently Joe had knocked the needle to the ground, and Sable had fallen on it.
 It was an ironic twist to seal the fate of the murderer with his own instrument.